andresbott/videoconv/README.md

 * us a task runner to allow multiple executions to run in parallel, e.g when using GPU encoding, and you have more than one gpu

+* add parameter npp scale,

+* use scale paramteres to add or remove the arg to the cmd based on the video size

 # build